brandkap/brandkap.github.io/work/connect-our-kids.md

 preview: /assets/images/connect-our-kids/hero.png
 hero: /assets/images/connect-our-kids/hero.png
 brief: |
   ConnectOurKids is an organization that aims to connect foster children with a permanent home.
 Their organization provides free tools to social workers to help expedite their work.

-    Our team was tasked with taking the main tools and features of the ConnectOurKids website and convert them into a mobile app.
+  Our team was tasked with taking the main tools and features of the ConnectOurKids website and converting them into a mobile app.
 We had weekly meetings with the CTO of ConnectOurKids.
 timeline: "Dec 2019 &ndash; Feb 2020"
 website:
   text: connectourkids.org